 Registration cost is $30/person.
 Individuals will each be responsible for their own travel, food and accomodations.
 Financial assistance available upon request.

 Complete the registration form below.
 Then use the PayPal link to make a payment or send a check made payable to Emerging Ecology, 5911 Western Trail, Greensboro, NC 27410.

 In 2017, the group visited the Joyce Kilmer Memorial Forest near Robbinsville, NC.
 This Forest contains one of the few remaining tracts of virgin hardwoods in the Eastern US.
 In 2016, the group went to the Gray Fossil Site in eastern TN.

-Additional details about the Uwharrie National Forest are available on-line.
+Additional details about the New River Gorge National Park are available on-line.

 Over the past several decades, Nelson Stover has written poems which give voice to the plants and animals which have shaped Planet Earth.
 Some of these are have been compiled into Voices On a Walk Thru Time in hopes that they may inspire other stories.